speier/torpedo/README.md

 ## Features

-  * Use the same application and routing on the client and the server
+  * Application run in both node.js and the browser
-  * Robust routing based on Express
+  * Use the same Express based router on the server and client
   * Client side routing history supports HTML5 Push States
   * Reuse the same templates on the client and the server